nobl9/terraform-provider-nobl9/docs/resources/agent.md

 ### Required

 - `agent_type` (String) Type of an agent.
 [Supported agent types](https://docs.nobl9.com/Sources/)
-- `name` (String) Unique name of the resource, convention for naming object from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
+- `name` (String) Unique name of the resource, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 - `project` (String) Name of the Nobl9 project the resource sits in, convention for naming object from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 - `source_of` (List of String) Source of Metrics and/or Services